googlegot/blf/README.txt

 - When set, this disables the lowest output mode (moon mode)

 4. Mode Order
-- This selects the order you advance through the mode in (High to Low, or Low to High)
+- This selects the order in which you advance through the modes (bright to dim, or dim to bright)

 5. Mode group
 - This alternates between normal mode groups listed above.